yaseenagag/auspicious-mouse/README.md

 - [ ] Any visitor can add books into the system via form
 - [ ] Books entered in the system are listed on a listing page, in pages of 10
-- [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page
+- [ ] Users can search for books by title OR by author, and search results will be presented in a new page
 - [ ] Users can view book details on a book detail page, linked to from the listing or search pages
 - [ ] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)

 ### Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Quality Rubric